 The Observation Point table (ipfixObservationPointTable) groups Observation Points with the ipfixObservationPointGroupId.
-Each entry contains the Observation Domain Id in which the Observation Point is located and a reference to the ENTITY MIB module [RFC4133] or the IF MIB module [RFC2863].
-The objects in the ENTITY MIB module referenced by ipfixObservationPointPhysicalEntity or IF MIB module referenced by ipfixObservationPointPhysicalInterface denote the Observation Point.
-If no such index can be given in those modules, the references MUST be 0.
-If a reference is given in both object ipfixObservationPointPhysicalEntity and ipfixObservationPointPhysicalInterface, then both MUST point to the same physical interface.
+Each entry contains the Observation Domain ID in which the Observation Point is located and a reference to the ENTITY MIB module [RFC4133] or the Interfaces MIB module [RFC2863].
+The objects in the ENTITY MIB module referenced by ipfixObservationPointPhysicalEntity, or the objects in the Interfaces MIB module referenced by ipfixObservationPointPhysicalInterface, denote the Observation Point.
+At least one reference for the objects ipfixObservationPointPhysicalEntity or ipfixObservationPointPhysicalInterface MUST exist for a valid Observation Point entry.
+If a reference to the Observation Point is given in both object ipfixObservationPointPhysicalEntity and ipfixObservationPointPhysicalInterface, then both MUST point to the same physical interface.
+However, if one of two references (ipfixObservationPointPhysicalEntity or ipfixObservationPointPhysicalInterface) cannot be given, its reference MUST be 0.
 In addition, a direction can be given to render more specifically which Flow to monitor.